Muzammilshabbir/InvitationAppBackend-Laravel/README.md

 3. add your db configuration and add your mailtrap sandbox credentials in .env file
 4. run php artisan key:generate
 5. run php artisan migrate --seed
-6. import postman collection from postman-collection for testing the APIs
+6. import postman collection from postman-collection folder for testing the APIs

 sign in as admin credentials: